M2Team/NanaZip/ReadMe.md

 > PowerShell -NoLogo -NoProfile -NonInteractive -InputFormat None -ExecutionPolicy Bypass Add-AppxPackage -DeferRegistrationWhenPackagesAreInUse -ForceUpdateFromAnyVersion -Path `The path of the MSIX package`

-P.S.
-All needed dependencies are included in the MSIX Package of NanaZip because we known that it's very difficult for users who do not have access to the store to get our dependency packages, and we want to be robust and deployable everywhere.
+Note: All needed dependencies are included in the MSIX Package of NanaZip because we known that it's very difficult for users who do not have access to the store to get our dependency packages, and we want to be robust and deployable everywhere.